Free Yourself from Reactivity: 10-wk journey to liberation Thu May 16, 2024 @ 9am PDT (Online)

 About the 10-week Series:

-We will meet as a group once a week for 2 hours.
+We will meet as a group once a week for 1.5 - 2 hours.
 Sessions typically will start with self-connection practices, followed by Zoom breakout rooms of 2-3 people for everyone to check-in.
 After re-connecting in the larger group, we'll dive into various self-connection practices based on NVC -- there's a combination of structured learning and improv learning through large room and small breakout room practices.
 Finally, we close out the group with a "check-out" of how we're feeling after spending time together.
 After closing the core session, a smaller group spends another 30 minutes of unstructured discussions and questions.
-One free 30 minute coaching sessions is offered to each registered participant.

 Learning Objectives of 10-week Series: